The main points

 Should my partner/s be treated?

-Sometimes it is helpful to test and treat female partners, but other partners do not need to be treated.
+Sometimes it is helpful to test and treat partners with a vagina, but other partners do not need to be treated.

 How can I prevent it?

 You may be less likely to get BV or have it come back if you:

 - have partner/s with a vagina and they are treated if they develop BV